anushaporeddy030697/student_internship_management/README.md

 --> created Login page UI design and added to home page.

+9/23/22

+--> we worked on connection between database and frontend.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------
 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XMl.